JoeVirtual/KonFoo/docs/pointers/index.rst

      'data.item': Index(byte=2, bit=0, address=3, base_address=1, update=False)}
     }

 .. note::

   The class name of the instance is used for the root name as long as no *name* is given.

 You can **list** the *attributes* of each :ref:`field <field>` of a `pointer`_ as a **flatten** list of dictionaries containing the field *path* and the selected field *attributes* by calling the method :meth:`~Container.to_csv`.

-Default attribute is the field :attr:`~Field.value`.
+The default attribute is the field :attr:`~Field.value`.

     >>> # List the field values of the pointer and nested pointers as a CSV list.
     >>> pointer.to_csv(nested=True)